Company-Specific AI Interview Prep 2026: Research and Role Questions

 ❌ Generic Answer: "I prioritized quality because bugs cost more to fix later.
 I wrote unit tests, documented the code, and shipped a robust solution."

 ✅ Company-Specific Answer: "I prioritized correctness.
 At scale, a bug affects millions.
 I've learned that shipping quickly means nothing if you ship broken.
 I wrote comprehensive tests, got code review, and understood the edge cases.
 Speed for me is 'ship in a week' not 'ship in a day.'
 That requires good engineering discipline.
-Is that the bar here?"
+Is that the bar here"

 Same question.
 Same person.
 Two totally different answers because they understood the company context.